Arthur Lakes: Career

 Lakes was a part-time professor at what later became the Colorado School of Mines.
 Having sent a fossilized vertebra specimen from the Morrison Formation in the Kansas Territory to Othniel Charles Marsh in 1877, he was then employed by Marsh to seek other discoveries, in the so-called Bone Wars.
 He went on to unearth fossilized remains of Stegosaurus, Apatosaurus, Camptosaurus, and Allosaurus.
-One of Lakes's students, Peter Dotson, has been credited with finding one of the first - if not the first - fossil of Tyrannosaurus Rex - a tooth - in 1874 while hunting fossils with him on South Table Mountain in Golden Colorado.
 Lakes sent the tooth to Marsh identifying it as a "saurian tooth".
-It remained unidentified until around 2000 when it was rediscovered by Kenneth Carpenter of the Denver Museum of Nature and Science while he was looking at Lakes' fossils at the Yale Peabody Museum.
+It remained unidentified until around 2000 when it was rediscovered by Kenneth Carpenter of the Denver Museum of Nature and Science while he was looking at Lakes's fossils at the Yale Peabody Museum.

-Although he was employed by Marsh, Lakes was visited by Marsh's Bone Wars opponent Edward Drinker Cope, while working at Como Bluff.
-Although it was the last thing he intended, Lakes was the cause of increased animosity between Cope and Marsh, by co-operating with both.
+While he was working for Marsh at Como Bluff, Lakes was visited by Marsh's Bone Wars opponent, Edward Drinker Cope.
+His collaboration with both men was inadvertently the source of increased animosity between them.
 Lakes made the original discovery of the fossils in the formation of the Dinosaur Ridge near Morrison, Colorado.
 Lakes also drilled several test oil wells in the Golden and Morrison area, however they were not successful producing wells.

 During this time, he also worked as a teacher at what is now the Colorado School of Mines and as a clergyman.
 When he retired from fossil hunting, he went on to work for the U.S. Geological Survey.
 He edited a succession of geological and mining journals.
 His byline appears on over 800 newspaper and journal articles.
 Lakes and his two well-educated sons eventually went into business as mining engineers, relocating from Colorado to Ymir, British Columbia in 1912.
 Arthur Lakes died there in 1917, still "tanned from the outdoors life he led."